Deimos-One Mad Scientist halo

 Binary thinking is the tendency to see things in terms of absolutes (good versus bad or right versus wrong).

-The Binary is simplified mindset where a person sees issues in terms of two options that are often mutually exclusive.
+The Binary is a simplified mindset where a person sees issues in terms of two options that are often mutually exclusive.

 In the Binary, everything is either black or white, left or right, yes or no, on or off, hot or cold.